mikeczech/myblog/content/posts/feedback_loops.md

 - Choosing the wrong algorithm and/or algorithm implementation
 - No parallelization
+- data validation
+- optimize resources later

 [^1]: https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html
 [^2]: Nowadays, there also exist more data type options like BF16 or TF32 from the NVIDIA Ampere architecture onwards, see https://developer.nvidia.com/blog/accelerating-ai-training-with-tf32-tensor-cores/
 [^3]: If reasonable, [Test Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) might also be a good idea.
+[^4]: Of course, OpenAI embeddings are still much more powerful for many natural language understanding tasks.
+It's often a good idea though to at least consider more simple text representations as a baseline (e.g. TF-IDF or FastText with SIF).
+Maybe you will learn that this already performs well enough for your use case and you save a ton of OpenAI API costs.